How to Use Your Own Billing System to Reduce Write-Downs and Write-Offs

 Besides, it isn’t shocking that clients are unwilling to pay unreasonable fees – especially when it has become so much easier to notice them.

 The Uniform Task-Based Management System (UTBMS) and the Legal Electronic Data Exchange Standard (LEDES) were instrumental in bringing more transparency to billing over 20 years ago.
 They were designed to bring a heightened level of standardization to billing.
-If invoices look generally the same from firm to firm they become easier to compare.
-This is of comparison makes it much more obvious when discrepancies arise.

 For brevity, UTBMS uses a coding system to organize legal tasks and expenses, while LEDES organizes the selected codes into easily reviewable invoices for clients.
 Moreover, LEDES functions using online billing, which has the benefit of getting to clients much faster.
 Theoretically, the faster your client gets their bill, the faster they can pay it.